-This is a practical assessment in which students will create a piece of media in response to a choice of briefs set out by the exam board.
-They will be expected to show understanding of media language and representation.
+This is a practical assessment in which students create a piece of media in response to a choice of briefs set out by the exam board.
+They are expected to show understanding of media language and representation.

 Eduqas Media Studies